1985 Election Day floods

-In West Virginia, 27 river gauging stations were 1 in 100 year events, mostly along the Potomac and Monongahela basins.
-As most of West Virginia's liveable land is along flood plains, the river flooding caused heavy damage in the state, mostly in the eastern portion.
-High waters washed away topsoil and thousands of trees, and over 13,000 homes and businesses were damaged or destroyed in the state.
+In West Virginia, 27 river gauging stations recorded 1 in 100 year events, mostly within the Potomac and Monongahela basins.
+As most of West Virginia's liveable land is along flood plains, the river flooding caused heavy damage, mostly in the eastern portion.
+High waters washed away topsoil and thousands of trees, and over 13,000 homes and businesses in the state were damaged or destroyed.
 Damage was estimated at nearly $700 million, making it West Virginia's costliest flood, and there were 38 deaths.
 Flooding also affected Maryland, although to a lesser degree than neighboring Virginia, with $21 million in damage and one death.
 There was also tidal flooding in the state along the Chesapeake Bay from the storm, which washed away beaches just weeks after Hurricane Gloria affected the coastline.
 In Pennsylvania, flooding was worst along the Monongahela River in the state's southwest portion.
 During the storm, a power company opened the flood gates of the Lake Lynn dam along the river to preserve its integrity, triggering a class action lawsuit that ultimately failed.
 The floods damaged or destroyed 3,349 houses in Pennsylvania, causing $83 million in damage, as well as one death.

-Overall damage was estimated at $1.4 billion, which would have been the fourth costliest United States hurricanes if it were a tropical cyclone, and there were 62 overall deaths.
+Overall damage was estimated at $1.4 billion, which would have been the fourth costliest United States hurricane if it were a tropical cyclone, and there were 62 overall deaths.
 The flooding spurred changes to warning practices by the National Weather Service and the Government of Virginia.
 In December 2011, the United States Army Corps of Engineers completed a flood mitigation project in Roanoke, Virginia that began following the 1985 floods.